electricimp/GoogleIoTCore/README.md

 It makes the minimal required registration - only one private-public key pair, without expiration setting, is registered.

-First, the method attempts to find already existing device with the device ID specified in the client’s constructor and compare that device’s public key with the key passed in.
+First, the method attempts to find already existing device with the device ID specified in the client’s constructor and compare that device's public key with the key passed in.
 And then:
 - If no device found, the method tries to register the new one.
 - Else if a device is found and the keys are identical, the method succeeds, assuming the device is already registered.
-- Otherwise, the method returns the `GOOGLE_IOT_CORE_ERROR_ALREADY_REGISTERED` error.
-(TODO - Not confusing?)
+- Otherwise it is assumed that **another** device is registered with the same ID and the method returns the `GOOGLE_IOT_CORE_ERROR_ALREADY_REGISTERED` error.

 **If you are going to use this method, add** `#require "OAuth2.agent.lib.nut:2.0.0"` **to the top of your agent code**.